frame-lang/frame-docs/advanced_frame/runtime.rst

 Conclusion
 ----------

-Frame's mission to be a natural and powerful language for system design introduces an emphasis on states and events as first class language concepts.
-As such, Frame's runtime must recast object-oriented language features to meet this need.
+Frame is a Domain Specific Language for digital system design.
+As such it promotes systems, states and events as first class entities in the language.
+Frame's runtime provides the mechansisms to recast object-oriented language features to meet this need.
+In the future, non-object oriented languages will also be supported by the Frame transpiler with appropriate adjustments to the runtime code.
-This overview of Frame's runtime architecture explored the intricate reorganization of object-oriented language features required to support this mission.